 - Power of Attorney can be a Commercial Document so legalisation fee consequently is £84 when it is related to Business Authorisations.
 In addition, Power of Attorney can be a Personal Document so legalisation fee consequently is £20 when it is related to Personal Authorisations.

 Payment should be made by Postal Orders only made payable for Embassy Of Jordan (NO CASH, CARDS).
 This applies whether you come in person or you send your document by post.

 Lodging and collection:

-Process takes at least four working days in case of lodging the documents in person.
+Process takes THREE working days for commercial documents, and in the SAME DAY for personal documents; this would be in case of lodging the documents in person.
 Please note that our opening hours are Monday to Friday from 10:00am – 1:00pm.
 Collection time is between 2:30 – 4:00pm.

 Please note that first class envelopes are NOT acceptable for postage and the consulate is NOT responsible for any loss that may happen.

 We would strongly recommend you to keep the return special delivery tracking number so you can track your document yourself since the consular section does NOT provide any updates related to delivery.